-Identify and provide support to people

-with coexisting issues such as severe

-mental illness and relationship

-problems, and to consider the wider

-social impacts of alcohol harm such as

-debt, housing and crime and disorder
+• Identify and provide support to people with coexisting issues such as severe mental illness and relationship problems, and to consider the wider social impacts of alcohol harm such as debt, housing and crime and disorder.

-- Championing and advocating for people who experience harmful patterns of substance use in other North Yorkshire Strategies - including but not limited to Housing Strategy; Armed Forces Covenant; Carer's Strategy; Mental Health Strategy. - Volunteering and pathways to paid employment
+- Championing and advocating for people who experience harmful substance use in other North Yorkshire strategies. including the North Yorkshire Housing Strategy and North Yorkshire Economic Framework. - Volunteering opportunities, and pathways to paid employment.